Stranded with My Class:

 Creepy grinned.
 "A Ghost."

-Great, a ghost with the same type of annoying humor and stubborn attitude that I have.
 Rolling his eyes, Danny relaxed his stance and ran his fingers through his hair.
-"Why are you attacking me?
+"Look, just tell me why you're attacking me.
 You know I won't let you damage Amity Park or anyone in it," he said, trying to recall if he'd seen this guy in the Ghost Zone before.

 The man clicked his tongue and shook his head.
 "Don't be so cocky, child.
 Who said anything about you being able to beat me?"